Four-player chess: Free For All (FFA)

-Pawns promote to queens on the eight rank, which is at the middle of the board.
+Pawns promote to queens on the eighth rank, which is at the middle of the board.

 When a player is checkmated, all their pieces turn grey.
 When this happens, they cannot move and don't give a player any points.
 A player is checkmated immediately; in other words, they don't have to wait for their opponents to move to be checkmated.

 The game ends when three players are defeated.
-It also ends when there are two players left and one player has more than twenty points more than the other player (because, if they were checkmated, they would still win) In this case, the leading player may have to click a button that says "claim win."
+It also ends when there are two players left and one player has more than twenty points more than the other player (because, if they were checkmated, they would still win) In this case, the leading player may have to click a button that says "claim win".

 Trying to influence another player to help you by communicating in the chat (such as saying "team with me" or "take queen") is against the rules.
-However, it is perfectly legal to aid another players attacks, or choosing not to attack a player because you would think it would benefit you.
+However, it is perfectly legal to aid another player's attacks, or choosing not to attack a player because you would think it would benefit you.

 Teams

 In teams, the goal is to checkmate one of the opposing players.
 You work with your opposite, and can suggest moves with arrows.
 This time, queen promotion is on the eleventh rank.
-On chess.com you functionally have two armies, you and your opposite, with the exception that you are the only one that can move your army, and vise-versa.
+On chess.com you functionally have two armies, you and your opposite, with the exception that you are the only one that can move your army, and vice versa.
 Players are checkmated on their turn.
 This means that, theoretically, their opposite can block the checkmate, in some cases.

 Modifications for in-person play

 In FFA, if players don't wish to record points, they can alternatively play to the first person checkmated, or the last person standing.
 They can also, instead of playing for checkmate, make it so that a player instead has to capture the king, like any other piece.

 In Teams, table-talk is historically not allowed in in-person play.
 Players can play until a player is checkmated, or they can make it so that both teammates need to be checkmated.

-There are many different variations of these rules, including whether the board should be 8x2 or 8x3, or where the king and queen should be.
+There are many different variations of these rules, including whether the board should be 8×2 or 8×3, or where the king and queen should be.
 Some historical variations allow the pawns to move in different directions, and some current rules remove checkmate, and instead require that the kings be captured.